 Repair Cafes bring together people who like fixing things with people who have things which are broken.
 Please bring along your electronics and electricals, household gadgets, tools, toys, clothes, jewellery and bikes.
 If you can carry it, they’ll probably be able to look at it for you!

-All these things can be fixed at a Repair Cafe.
+All of the below things can be fixed at a Repair Cafe:

-If you are interested in setting up a Repair Cafe and would like support, or if you would like to volunteer as a repairer, please email firstname.lastname@example.org or call 01954 713070.
+If you are interested in setting up a Repair Cafe and would like support, or if you would like to volunteer as a repairer, please email us at firstname.lastname@example.org or call 01954 713070.